10 Fun Facts About Mice You May Not Have Known

 9. They Sleep When They Can

 Though mice aren’t necessarily nocturnal, they are typically the most active at night because this is when the least amount of danger is present.
-They sleep in a nest and typically leave to go look for food when the sun goes down, as this is typically when fewer people and predators are present.
+During the day, they sleep in a nest and typically leave to go look for food when the sun goes down.
+This is why you typically hear the scratching, scurrying sounds of a mouse infestation at night.

 10. Mice Can Fit Through an Opening the Size of a Pencil

-Mice do have bones and their bones don’t collapse, however, they can fit through a tiny opening.
+Mice do have bones and their bones don’t collapse, however, they can fit through a very tiny opening.
 Their skull is the biggest part of their body, so wherever their head can fit, they can go.
 This includes openings that are as small as a pencil.
-This means sealing gaps around the house is a necessary part of pest prevention!
+Sealing gaps around your house, whether new or old, is crucial and a necessary part of pest prevention!

 Knowing more about the lives of mice and what they like makes it easier to figure out how to handle them.
 Although imagining these fuzzy little critters serenading one another is heartwarming, you certainly don’t want to encounter these thieves in your home.
-They can spread life-threatening diseases through their droppings such as hantavirus, salmonella, and lymphocytic choriomeningitis (LCMV), so it’s extremely important to deal with a mouse problem once it’s detected.
+Not only can they destroy items throughout your home, garage, and inside your walls, but they can also spread life-threatening diseases through their droppings, including hantavirus, salmonella, and lymphocytic choriomeningitis (LCMV).

 We recommend Stay Away Botanical Rodent Repellent to keep the mice out and your conscience clean!